lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_softmax/README.md

 This line must come after `setHeuristics`.
 This instruction forces to `false` the flag that initializes random weights (it also prevents the 'select best weights' option).
 The training will then resume from the saved result.

 ## Results
 The results are much better than the previous case, see files [Results.txt](./Results.txt) and [Results2.txt](./Results2.txt).
 The library now computes and displays the confusion matrix after the test phase.
-You can see the effetc of `H_ZERO_WEIGH`: more than 50% of the weights are zero.
+You can see the effect of `H_ZERO_WEIGH`: more than 50% of the weights are zero.